 The style represented by Rolland are deep-coloured, extract-rich, alcohol-rich, smooth red wines from highly mature grapes with strong use of new barrique barrels, but with consideration of the respective terroir.
 This is often characterised by a sweetness sensation caused by wood and high alcohol content.
 In the interplay with Parker's wine evaluations, both have thus exerted a major influence on vinification methods worldwide.
 The documentary film "Mondovino" by US filmmaker Jonathan Nossiter, which won an award at the Cannes Film Festival in 2004, shows the effects of globalisation on the various wine regions of the world.
 In it, Rolland and Parker are portrayed as downright diabolical protagonists of a worldwide wine uniform with so-called Coca-Cola wines, which, according to experts, is not justified.
 Because the diversity of the wines of the wineries advised by Rolland proves exactly the opposite.
 Nor is he, as shown in the film, an unconditional advocate of micro-oxigenation.

-Michel Rolland runs with his wife Dany a laboratory with about a dozen employees in Pomerol, whose analytical services form the basis for the diverse consulting activities.
-They own four wineries, these are the already belonging to Rolland's grandfather parent Château Le Bon Pasteur (Pomerol), Château Berineau St. Vincent (Lalande de Pomerol), Château Rolland-Maillet (St-Émilion) and Château Fontenil (Fronsac).
-In addition, there are joint ventures with various wineries in Spain.
-Argentina and South Africa,
+Michel Rolland and his wife Dany founded the consulting company "Laboratoire Rolland" in Saint Émilion in 1973, offering a wide range of analytical services for wine-growing enterprises.
+The family owns several wineries.
+These are the ancestral estate Château Le Bon Pasteur (Pomerol), Château Bertineau St. Vincent (Lalande de Pomerol), Château Rolland-Maillet (St-Émilion), Château La Grande Clotte (Lussac-St-Émilion) and Château Fontenil (Fronsac), which already belonged to Rolland's grandfather.
+In addition, there are rushes and joint ventures with various wineries in Spain, Argentina and South Africa.